top of page

 Died: November 21, 2019 - Dallas, Texas

-William Seale was an American historian and author whose primary interest was in historic architecture, particularly that of the White House, state capitols, and historic governors' mansions, who was "instrumental in preserving many historic structures across the country," including private homes.
+William Seale was an American historian and author whose primary interest was in historic architecture, particularly that of the White House, state capitols, and historic governors' mansions.
+He was instrumental in preserving many historic structures across the country, including private homes.

 In 2013 he served as a consultant and panelist for the Cable-Satellite Public Affairs Network (C-SPAN) production First Ladies: Influence and Image, which ran for two seasons.
 First Lady - Julia Grant | C-SPAN First Ladies: Influence & Image.